 Reviews should be requested in writing, clearly stating the grounds for appeal and, where appropriate, supplying additional documentary evidence to support the review process.
 All requests for review must be received within 14 days of the date of the original decision letter.
 The review process can take up to two weeks.

-After you have received the outcome of your review, if you still disagree with our decision you may appeal in writing to the Director of Student Administrative Services (email@example.com), who is responsible for handling the final appeal.
+After you have received the outcome of your review, if you still disagree with our decision you may appeal in writing to the Head of Student Administrative Services (email@example.com), who is responsible for handling the final appeal.
 You should clearly indicate how you believe an incorrect decision has been made.
-The Director will review the case and inform the applicant of the decision in writing within seven working days.
+The Head of the department will review the case and inform the applicant of the decision in writing within seven working days.

 EUSA Advice Place staff will be able to advise you as to whether or not you have sufficient grounds to request a review.